ngandhi369/databricks-e2e-data-product/README.md

 2. **Transforms** it through a Bronze → Silver → Gold medallion lakehouse
 3. **Validates** data quality with schema, null, range and business rule checks
 4. **Segments** customers into High / Medium / Low Value using KMeans ML (logged in MLflow)
+5. **Visualises** results on a Databricks SQL Dashboard with Genie AI for natural language querying
+6. **Delivers** the updated dashboard report automatically to subscribed users after every pipeline run
-5. **Serves** the results via a live FastAPI deployed on Render.com
+7. **Serves** the results via a live FastAPI deployed on Render.com
-6. **Deploys** everything automatically via GitHub Actions on every push to master
+8. **Deploys** everything automatically via GitHub Actions on every push to master

 No manual steps.
 No notebooks.
 Pure production Python.